-Yes, you can freeze chia seeds to further extend their shelf life but you must keep the moisture level down or you will have chia gel instead of crunchy chia seeds once thawed.
+Yes, you can freeze chia seeds to extend their shelf life, but you must keep the moisture level down, or you will have chia gel instead of crunchy chia seeds once they have thawed.

-The best way to freeze chia seeds is to vacuum-seal them and then freeze!
+The best way to freeze chia seeds is to vacuum-seal them and then freeze them!

-Because chia seeds are chock full of nutrients and high in fiber, they are a great addition to any kitchen.
-Throw in the fact that they have an extremely long shelf-life and you have a perfect nutrient-dense food to stock long-term.
+Because chia seeds are packed with nutrients and high in fiber, they are a great addition to any kitchen.
+Add the fact that they last a long time, and you have a perfect nutrient-dense food to stock long-term.

-Just be sure they are stored in a cool, dry place away from sunlight and heat and that you never get moisture or other contaminants in your seeds.
+Just be sure they are stored in a cool, dry place away from sunlight and heat and that moisture or other contaminants are never present in your seeds.